yike5460/media-processor/README.md

 Please note that this project has only been tested on macOS.
 Windows  users may need to update some of the scripts.
 Pull requests are welcome  to add Windows support.

-1. Install and configure the

-   AWS Command Line Interface

-   - Ensure that the aws cli region is the same as what you define in `api/config.yml`
-   - Please configure your `output` format to be `json`.
+1. Install and configure the AWS Command Line Interface，please configure your `output` format to be `json`.
 [Instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html)

 2. [jq](https://stedolan.github.io/jq/) to process command-line JSON.